Why Healthcare Advocacy Is Important

 A 20-year-old woman needs chemotherapy and does not have immediate plans to have a child.
 However, she wants to ensure she will be fertile in the future.
 Her doctors tell her the treatment may damage her eggs, make them infertile, or prompt premature menopause.

-The patient advocate helps educate the client about potential treatment side effects.
-Then the advocate consults with the client, helping her form in-depth questions for the doctor.
-Next, the advocate investigates local fertility treatment centers and sets up an appointment for the client to learn about egg freezing and other options for conceiving a child in the future.
+A healthcare advocate could educate the client about potential treatment side effects.
+The healthcare advocate could then consult with the client, helping her form in-depth questions for the doctor.
+Next, the healthcare advocate might investigate local fertility treatment centers and set up an appointment for the client to learn about egg freezing and other options for conceiving a child in the future.

 How to Become a Healthcare Advocate